hw581/Brain-Network-/README.md

 This program allows us to check if the input network has the Default Mode Network structure.

-The output shows the correlation between 8 regions related to Default Mode Network (seed-to-seed correlation).
-One of the typical features of Deault Mode Network is the correlation between these areas.
+The output shows the correlation between 8 regions (e.g. PCC, mPFC, OFC) related to Default Mode Network (seed-to-seed correlation).
+One of the typical features of Deault Mode Network is the correlations between these areas.